How I Work

-Your proposal will include a schedule for payments as well as deliverables.
+Your proposal will include a schedule for both deliverables and payments.
 After the initial deposit, the balance due for projects with multiple stages of editing may be broken up into payments which are due at the end of each stage, or the entire balance may be due at the end of the project.
-In either case, the balance is due in full before the delivery of the final work product for the project.

 Like what you see?
 Get in touch to learn more.